mythology-and-legends-in-warfare

 Ritual Preparation and the Battlefield

-Consumption of alcohol, particularly beer and mead, was part of the ritual.
-Warriors would work themselves into a state of heightened aggression and disregard for death, sometimes described as the "battle frenzy" (furor).
-The war paint was a physical manifestation of this mental and spiritual transformation.
-It marked the boundary between the ordinary world and the sacred space of combat.
+The application of war paint was rarely casual or hurried.
+It was embedded in broader ritual preparation for battle.
+The night before a major engagement, warriors participated in feasting, sacrifices, and ceremonies.
+Druids—priests, judges, and advisors—likely oversaw these preparations.
+Alcohol consumption, particularly beer and mead, helped warriors reach a state of heightened aggression and disregard for death, sometimes described as "battle frenzy" (furor).
+The war paint was a physical manifestation of this mental and spiritual transformation, marking the boundary between the ordinary world and the sacred space of combat.

-Once painted, the warrior was in a liminal state—no longer an ordinary person but a dedicated instrument of war and of the gods.
+Once painted, the warrior existed in a liminal state—no longer an ordinary person but a dedicated instrument of war and the gods.
 This state conferred both power and danger.
-To break the sacred rules of this state, such as by showing fear or retreating in a shameful manner, was to risk not only death but spiritual disgrace.
+Breaking the sacred rules of this state, such as showing fear or retreating shamefully, risked not only death but spiritual disgrace.
+After battle, removing war paint could also have ritual significance.
+The warrior had to return to the ordinary world, shedding the painted identity.
+This process might involve washing in a specific body of water, making an offering, or participating in a cleansing ceremony.

 Regional Variations Across the Celtic World